mmeewis/TL15/exercise1/README.md

 ### Deploy packages

-Deploy the packages that define our site (not required for AEM forms, just for this lab)
+Deploy the packages used to define our site (not required for AEM forms, just for this lab).

 * Navigate to [Package Manager](http://localhost:4502/crx/packmgr/index.jsp)
 * Install branding wizard